 Asbury University offers a major in Pre-Nursing which provides options to students interested in pursuing a career in nursing.

-- Students may complete the pre-nursing requirements and seek admission to a nursing program without completing the Asbury three year pre-nursing curriculum and the foundational requirements.
+- Students may complete the pre-nursing requirements and seek admission to a nursing program without completing the Asbury three year pre-nursing curriculum and the Foundations requirements.
 This option will not lead to a degree from Asbury.
 No transfer of nursing courses would be needed.

 - Students with other Asbury majors may complete pre-nursing requirements without declaring the PNR major.
 Contact the Health Professions Advisor if you are interested in any nursing/medical related field.

-Pre-Nursing Program restrictions*
+Pre-Nursing (PNR) Program restrictions

 - PNR Student may not have a double major.
 If completing any other Asbury major the Pre-Nursing major will not be listed.
 Student will complete and graduate from Asbury University in the other major only.
 However, any student who is preparing to apply for nursing or medical schools should contact the Health Professions advisor about taking required pre-nursing or pre-medical courses outside their declared major.